 Tom Van Dewark, MA

 As the Director of Digital History, Tom utilizes digital tools to share history in innovative and engaging ways.
 He has spearheaded the creation of numerous digital artifact management tools for our clients, ensuring that communities have complete control over their own stories.
 Tom's work on a series of short documentaries was recognized by the National Council on Public History.

 Director of Human Resources

-Alison has over 15 years of experience working with private companies in Human Resources.
-She manages Know History’s payroll and benefits and assists with corporate policy development; but her particular expertise is in recruitment and contracting.
-Alison’s strength lies in finding the kind of passionate people Know History wants on its team, and ensuring our team members get the chance to develop their potential and reach their career goals.
+Alison has over 15 years of experience working in human resources.
+An expert in recruitment and contracting, Alison’s strength lies in finding the kind of passionate people Know History wants on its team, and in ensuring our team members get the chance to develop their potential and reach their career goals.

 Elina Hill, MA

 Director of Registries